stampedethegoat/dd-docs/content/logs/live_tail.md

 ## Filtering the log Stream

 A valid query in the search bar displays logs that match your search criteria.

 The search syntax is the same in the Live Tail views as in the other Log views, but here, your query is matched against all of the ingested logs and not just the indexed ones.

 ### JSON attributes

 Any query that works in other views works in the Live Tail view, but you can even go further and **filter on attributes that are not defined as facets**.

-For example, to filter on the following `filename` attribute there are two options:
+For example, to filter on the following `filename` attribute there are 2 options:

 {{< img src="logs/live_tail/live_tail_save.png" alt="Live tail save" responsive="true" style="width:50%;">}}